- Vanessa Kerry, MD, MSc, Chief Executive Officer

-- Jennifer Goldsmith, Chief Administrative Officer, Director of Planning and Strategy
+- Jennifer Goldsmith, MS, MEd, Chief Administrative Officer, Director of Finance and Planning

 - Fitzhugh Mullan, MD, Senior Advisor